-A further grant has been made for 2021/22 which has enabled an award of up to $\pm 200$ to be made to all working aged council tax support claimants with the surplus being held as a discretionary hardship relief fund.
-To date this fund has supported an additional 62 families at a cost of $\pm 40.6$ k.
+A further grant has been made for 2021/22 which has enabled an award of up to £200 to be made to all working aged council tax support claimants with the surplus being held as a discretionary hardship relief fund.
+To date this fund has supported an additional 62 families at a cost of £40.6k.

 Due to the health and economic impacts Covid-19 has had on the residents of West Lindsey during 2020/21 and 2021/22, Members may wish to consider the appropriateness of imposing a further financial burden during 2022-23 on those already experiencing hardship.
 The pandemic is still causing considerable financial hardship to some residents as we are seeing through the discretionary hardship applications.
-The uplift of £20 per week for Universal Credit claimants has also ended resulting in additional financial hardship for those individuals affected.
+The uplift of £20 per week for Universal Credit claimants has also ended resulting in additional financial hardship for those individuals affected and the impact of the energy increases expected in April are yet to be felt within the council tax collection rates.